hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ### java.util.stream

-Besides the Core API, Jet also has an implementation of java.util.stream for Hazelcast IMap and IList. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.
+Besides the Core API, Jet also has an implementation of java.util.stream for Hazelcast `IMap` and `IList`. java.util.stream operations are mapped to a DAG and then executed, and the result returned to the user.

 ```java
 IMap<String, Integer> ints = instance1.getMap("ints");